Want to build an engaged online community that actually works?

 Onboarding new users

 In Mighty Networks, you have the option to set custom landing spaces for your community members.
-You can choose a default space where returning members will land and a different space for new members upon enrollment.

 For example, you can have new members land on a page where they can introduce themselves or showcase their work, facilitating an icebreaker.